Jump to content

 Examples:

-• phab --config=mbb install will install a new Drupal installation
+• phab --config=mbb install will install a new instance (with confirmation prompt)

-• phab --config=mbb install --skip-reset=1 will install a new Drupal installation and will not run the reset-command afterwards.
+• phab --config=mbb install --skip-reset will install and skip the reset task afterwards

 Jump to heading install:from